rustdesk/rustdesk-server/README.md

 (docker-compose credit goes to @lukebarone and @QuiGonLeong)

+> Note that here, the rustdesk/rustdesk-server:latest in China may be replaced with the latest version number on dockerhub, such as rustdesk-server:1.1.10-3.
+Otherwise, the old version may be pulled due to image acceleration.

 ## S6-overlay based images

 These images are build against `busybox:stable` with the addition of the binaries (both hbbr and hbbs) and [S6-overlay](https://github.com/just-containers/s6-overlay).
 They're available on [Docker hub](https://hub.docker.com/r/rustdesk/rustdesk-server-s6/) with these tags: